JDMarc/albatross/README.txt

    - Works in simulator/demo mode for desktop iteration.
    - Works in live CAN mode on Pi hardware with SocketCAN.

-System roles (quick memory aid for me)
+System roles
 --------------------------------------

-This is the short version I want to remember when I revisit after a break:
+This is the short version of how everything works:

 - **Raspberry Pi (this repo)**
   - Runs HUD, handles top-level state presentation, and sends high-level requests.